-What is elbasvir/grazoprevir?
+What is Zepatier?

 To learn how HIV and HCV are connected, read the HIVinfo HIV and Hepatitis C fact sheet.
 The fact sheet includes information about HCV , prevention, and treatment.

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and TreatingC, which includes recommendations on the use of elbasvir/grazoprevir to treat HCV infection in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV reference the AASLD-IDSA HCV Guidance: Recommendations for Testing, Managing, and Treating Hepatitis C, which includes recommendations on the use of Zepatier to treat acute and chronic in people with HIV.

 - If you have ever taken any medicine for HCV infection.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.